 The spatial extent that a customer has access to for a specific product.
 This area of interest may include a number of different spatial extents.
-The area of interest is an integral part of a TOID.

 associated data

 A dataset held by third parties that has been linked to features within OS MasterMap by means of identifiers (TOIDs).